ibm-datapower/datapower-tutorials/getting-started/hello-world-gateway.md

 **Note**: The gateway service contains different rules for each HTTP methods (GET, POST, PUT, and DELETE).
 You can proxy any service that adheres to REST conventions.

 3. Before you call the DataPower gateway service, lets directly call the backend service to make sure its available, [https://pokemons.mybluemix.net/api/pokemons/9ed78062996515b4db7e1b78d73208b0](https://pokemons.mybluemix.net/api/pokemons/9ed78062996515b4db7e1b78d73208b0).
 You can use any test client (or even a Web browser).
-Make sure you get a valid JSON response.

 	```
 	{
 	"data": {